top of page

 Sommaroy Island is around an hour's drive from Tromso, the capital of the arctic circle.
 In this region of Norway you are spoilt for choice when it comes to finding your own stretch of wonderful sandy beach.
 We only toured a small fraction of the Sommaroy and neighbouring Kvaloya islands with our autistic kids and yet we found so much to love.

-ROYAL BATH: A great choice for a family break with autistic kids
+ROYAL BATH: Six great activities for a family break with autistic kids

 For a family friendly weekend that's also accessible for autistic/adhd children the city of Bath is a fun and rewarding choice.